 There are plenty of good reasons to get regular exercise.
 While some folks work out to improve their cardiovascular health, others exercise to build muscle or sculpt their ideal body.
 But did you know that exercise can benefit your body in ways beyond just your physical shape?
-Proper exercise can have a major impact on your mental health, and in many cases, can help significantly improve symptoms of stress, depression, and anxiety.
-Though the emotional benefits of exercise are manifold, the following are six simple ways exercise can dramatically change your mental health for the better.
+Proper exercise can have a significant impact on your mental health and can help significantly improve symptoms of stress, depression, and anxiety.
+The emotional benefits of exercise are manifold.
+Following are six simple ways exercise can dramatically change your mental health for the better.

 Boosts Your Mood

 Ever notice after an intense workout that your body is buzzing with feelings of happiness and euphoria?
 That’s because exercise triggers the release of endorphins in the brain, giving you an immediate, healthy high.
 Do your days tend to start on a sour note?
 Start incorporating exercise into your morning ritual, and you’re sure to notice a difference.
 Not only will you begin the day with all the energy you need, you’ll also be in an awesome mood.

 Improves Self Confidence